DLFundamentals/blog/_posts/2026-03-11-contrastive-loss-noncontrastive-loss.md

 \mathrm{RSA}_T \ge \frac{1-r_T}{1+r_T},
 $$

-where \(\rho_T\) and \(r_T\) are normalized versions of the similarity-matrix gap.
+where $$\rho_T$$ and $$r_T$$ are normalized versions of the similarity-matrix discrepancy.

-So the second key point is:

-> **the CL-NSCL connection is not only about the objective values.
-It often persists at the level of representation geometry.**
+So the theory does not merely say that CL and NSCL have nearby objective values.
+It says that, under shared randomness, their internal geometry can remain meaningfully aligned throughout training.

-That is a much stronger statement.
+That is a substantially stronger statement.

-## The surprising twist: weights can still diverge
+## Why weights can still diverge

-At the same time, there is an important contrast.
+At the same time, weight-space coupling is far less stable.

-In parameter space, the gap can grow much less benignly.
-A typical bound takes the form
+A typical parameter-space bound takes the form

 $$
 \|w_T^{\mathrm{CL}}-w_T^{\mathrm{NS}}\|